Pete Burns: Health and legal issues

-Burns was known for his addiction to cosmetic surgery and stated in a 2016 interview: "The number of surgeries I've had is probably 300.
+Burns was known for his addiction to cosmetic surgery.
+In a 2016 interview, he said: "The number of surgeries I've had is probably 300.
 I hope when I'm 80 and I get to heaven God doesn't recognise me."

 Burns had his first cosmetic procedure (a rhinoplasty) in 1984.
 He explained: "I realised I was going to be a visual entity and that I had to look good.
 I had a broken nose.
 In the punk days somebody head butted me in Liverpool, and it went over to one side.
 When you're young, self-conscious and standing in front of a camera and the photographers are whispering, 'Can we just turn his head to the left because he's got a lump on his nose,' you think, 'Well, I'll do something about it'."
 According to Burns: "The operation was a disaster — my nose completely caved in on one side.
 I'm at home recovering, when I get a call telling me I'm on Top of the Pops next Tuesday.
 That's why I had to wear that eyepatch.
 It wasn't a fashion statement, it was practical."

-Despite the botched rhinoplasty, Burns would go on to have extensive polyacrylamide injections into his lips, cheek implants, many more rhinoplasties and lots of tattoos.
-During a 2010 ABC interview Burns explained: "I see myself as my own clay, and I was remodelling it."
-In early 2006, Burns revealed in another interview that he had spent his life savings on 18 months of reconstructive surgery after a cosmetic procedure on his lips went wrong.
+Despite the botched rhinoplasty, Burns would go on to have extensive polyacrylamide injections into his lips, cheek implants, many more rhinoplasties, and a number of tattoos.
+Burns once said, "I see myself as my own clay, and I was remodelling it".

+In early 2006, Burns revealed that he had spent his life savings on 18 months of reconstructive surgery after a cosmetic procedure on his lips went wrong.
 The botched lip augmentation led to an infection in his lips caused by the injectable filler used and it spread to the rest of his face, leaving holes in his skin which would excrete yellow fluid.
 Additional surgery-related health problems experienced by Burns included pulmonary embolisms and near-fatal blood clots.

+Paparazzi followed Burns around after his arrest for assault in 2006 (the charges were later dropped).

+In January 2007, Burns sued Maurizio Viel, the cosmetic surgeon who performed his faulty lip surgery, for £1 million.
+He eventually agreed to settle the case out-of-court for £450,000.

 In March 2009, Burns was admitted to a London hospital after collapsing from a kidney ailment.
-He was diagnosed with seven large kidney stones, which were removed with laser surgery.
+He was diagnosed with seven large kidney stones.
+The kidney stones were removed with laser surgery.

-In January 2007, Burns sued his cosmetic surgeon, Maurizio Viel, who performed his faulty lip surgery, for £1 million; he eventually reached an out-of-court settlement for £450,000.
-Paparazzi followed Burns around after his arrest for assault in 2006 (the charges were later dropped), and his attempts to revive his career premiered in the documentary Pete Burns Unspun on LivingTV.
 Burns was declared bankrupt in December 2014 and was evicted from a rented flat in April 2015 for non-payment of over £34,000 in rent.